philwolstenholme/T4-userscripts/README.md

 Install using [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox).
 These scripts can only emulate actions that an end user could perform, so should present no security risk, but are provided 'as is' and are used at your own risk.

+#### Alternative Chrome installation instructions

+Visit [chrome://chrome/extensions](chrome://chrome/extensions) and drag a script into the window.
+The scripts can be downloaded as a .zip from [https://github.com/pwolstenholme/T4-userscripts/archive/master.zip](https://github.com/pwolstenholme/T4-userscripts/archive/master.zip).

 Scripts available
 -----------------